peterhinch/micropython-async/TUTORIAL.md

         event.set()
 ```

-Where multiple coros wait on a single event clearing is best performed by the
+If multiple coros are to wait on a single event, consider using a ``Barrier``
-coro which set it, as it should only be cleared when all dependent coros have
+object described below.
+This is because the coro which raised the event has no
+way to determine whether all others have received it; determining when to clear
-received it.
-One way to achieve this is with an acknowledge event:
+it down requires further synchronisation.
+One way to achieve this is with an
+acknowledge event:

 ```python
 async def eventwait(event, ack_event):